A Safe and Dry Night’s Sleep

 Please consider donating to our severe weather project.
 Your kind donation will help us implement and refine the project.

 “The Severe Wet Weather Shelter project provides a dry and safe night’s sleep for vulnerable people who would otherwise be completely exposed to the elements.” – Ianna Murray, BCC Community Worker

 Homelessness is an increasing issue in Byron Bay.
 The Byron Shire has the second highest number of rough sleepers in NSW behind inner city Sydney.
 There is nowhere for rough sleepers to go for shelter on any given night in Byron Bay, and no day-time drop in centre for those experiencing various forms of homelessness.

-Instead of being forced to shelter in shop alcoves or other private property, the response provides a safe and supportive solution for rough sleepers during extreme weather events and ensure that those affected have the best chance of a swift recovery.
-As well as directly benefiting rough sleepers during extreme weather events the project improves the safety and security of the wider community and alleviates community-wide concerns regarding the impromptu use of both public and private property by rough sleepers during extreme weather events.
+As well as directly benefiting rough sleepers during extreme weather events, the project improves the safety and security of the wider community and alleviates community-wide concerns regarding the impromptu use of both public and private property by rough sleepers during extreme weather events.